 In a tough market, you need to stay ahead the pack.
 The best way to do that is to make sure your skills are in demand.
 One of the highest demanded skills in the publications arena is Arbortext.
-We are offering this one day session for you to learn what it takes to create DITA structured documents using the leading industry tool: Arbortext Editor.

 “Introduction to Arbortext Editor and the Arbortext DITA Application”